sirweird/pyblox/README.md

 But once you've finished a project, you'll have the choice of exporting it as an executable, but you could also get the Python source code.

 ### How do I download it?
 Well, we're still in development, but we'll release an alpha version as soon as possible.
+When we *do* release an alpha version, it will be available for download on our website.

 #### Website link:
 https://sirweird.github.io/pyblox/